sharif2315/bakes-site/commands.md

-This command runs the Tailwind CSS CLI to process the input CSS file and outputs the result to the specified file while watching for changes:
+This command runs vite which includes tailwind, AlpineJS and HTMX
 ```
-npx @tailwindcss/cli -i ./static/css/input.css -o ./static/css/output.css --watch
+npm run dev
 ```

 Create Tables by running migrate